 When making cannabutter with butane hash oil you will need to make sure you know how to activate the THC in a way your body can process.
 You can not just eat shatter (or weed for that matter) and get high since it mostly contains THCA and not THC.
 A notable exception that doesn’t first require decarboxylization before ingestion is marijuana distillate.

 Typically this conversion of THCA to THC occurs instantly when you burn marijuana or concentrates.
 In cannabutter recipes made from hash oil, the THCA needs to be gently heated in order to decarboxylate it and release THC which your body can utilize.
+Never skip this step when making edibles from shatter, or your final product won’t be psychoactive.

 How to decarboxylate butane hash oil (BHO)